 - Become increasingly successful learners, developing as critical and analytical thinkers

-- Possess a secure understanding of the chronology of the British Isles and other import periods of History
+- Possess a secure understanding of the chronology of the British Isles and other important periods of History

 - To discover links and connections to the History they learn and the wider community and locality

-- Further their knowledge and explanations of change and continuity over time with regards to the history of the British Isles and other societies and epochs
+- Further their knowledge and explanations of change and continuity over time with regard to the history of the British Isles and other societies and epochs

 - Develop into confident individuals, who can differentiate between source types and explain how interpretations in History may differ